NaveenKaliannan/guide-to-good-software/mygithub-cheatsheet.md

 git lfs pull
 git lfs install --force
 ```
-How to igonre files For example, binaries, inputs of large size, external libraries
+How to igonre or exclude files For example, binaries, inputs of large size, external libraries
 ```
 go to root of your local git (repository-name/.gitigonre) and create gitignore file touch .gitignore